copernicus-mogley/zkav.club/opportunities/README.md

 ### Post-production

 These skills matter.
 For now they’re funding-dependent and more occasional while we prioritize getting source material safely published and documented.
+Expect lighter and less predictable volume for now.

 * **Editing:** Long-form edits.
-(Example: one full talk or one full conversation, cleaned up and ready to publish.)
+Example: one full talk or one full conversation, cleaned up and ready to publish.

 * **Clips:** 2–4× 30–60s videos for social.

 * **Thumbnails:** Clean, consistent thumbnails sized for where they’ll live.
-(Example: one thumbnail design delivered in 16:9 + 1:1 + 9:16.)
+Example: one thumbnail design delivered in 16:9 + 1:1 + 9:16.

 * **Motion Graphics:** Lower thirds, bumpers, simple packages.